 Effective C-UAS systems must be capable of both “hard kill” and “soft kill” strategies.
 They must also be scalable and adaptable to evolving threats, capable of being integrated into broader security frameworks.

 Indrajaal is an advanced C-UAS platform that offers a comprehensive solution to the challenges posed by traditional systems.
-By integrating 12 AI technologies, including Zombee Drone™, Repulsor™, and HyperSensing™, the system can be used separately or in combination with each other to form an autonomous drone security solution.
-Moreover, its capabilities are not limited to merely detecting drones, it also assesses threats, tracks their movements, and neutralises them autonomously.
+By integrating 12 AI technologies, including Zombee DroneTM, RepulsorTM, and HyperSensingTM, the system can be used separately or in combination with each other to form an autonomous drone security solution.
+Moreover, its capabilities extend beyond detection to autonomously assess threats, track movements, and neutralize drones.

 The system also features a Command & Control Center (C2) that can easily integrate with existing security infrastructures, providing real-time data and actionable intelligence.
 This level of integration is crucial to maintaining situational awareness and responding swiftly to threats.
 It also plays a crucial role in coordinating with on-ground security personnel by providing actionable intelligence, including real-time tracking and predictive analytics about the drone’s potential flight path.
 Indrajaal can differentiate between drones and other objects, reducing false positives and ensuring that security personnel can focus on genuine threats.